FahimFBA/php/README.md

 ## PHP Syntax

 You can place a PHP script anywhere in your document.
 However, if we talk about the syntax of PHP, then a PHP script always starts with `<?php` and ends with `?>`.
 You have to use the extension `.php` for any PHP file.
-PHP is not a case sensitive language.
+PHP is a case sensitive language.
+We use the semi-colon `;` to state the end of a statement in PHP.
 For example:

 ```php